dang-kevin/Reproduce-Lactate-Load/PLAN.md

 `mean_lactate` | Mean lactate (mmol/L) | Any time during ICU stay | Average | `d_labitems` and `labevents`
 `lactate_load` | Lactate load (mmol·hr./L) | Any time during ICU stay | N/A | `d_labitems` and `labevents` | AUC of lactate
 `normalized_lactate_load` | Normalized lactate load (mmol/L) | Any time during ICU stay | Normalized | `d_labitems` and `labevents` | Lactate load over time

-If unsure about the source, write all possibilities, and justify them in the notes.
-Also include in the notes whether outliers were processed (and how), as well as the approach for missing data.

 ### Outcome(s)